molily/molily.de/_posts/2020-11-21-testing-angular.md

 While Inputs pass data from parent to child, Outputs send data from child to parent.
 In combination, a Component can perform a specific operation just with the required data.
 For example, a Component may render a form so the user can edit or review the data.
 Once completed, the Component emits the data as an Output.

 Outputs are not a user-facing feature, but a vital part of the public Component API.
-Technically, Output are a Component instance properties.
+Technically, Outputs are a Component instance properties.
 A unit test must inspect the Outputs thoroughly to proof that the Component plays well with other Components.

 The `CounterComponent` has an output named `countChange`.
 Whenever the count changes, the `countChange` Output emits the new value.